Published: 29 January 2021

 These are the total NHS Support and Treatment costs, or external intervention costs, associated with this proposal.
 The AI Award does not fund NHS support and treatment costs but will take these into account when considering the value for money of the proposal.

 Please ensure you complete and upload a Schedule of Events Cost Attribution Tool (SoECAT) under Section 7: Detailed Project Plan.

 Please contact your Local Clinical Research Network (LCRN) as soon as possible to discuss NHS Support and Treatment Costs.
 LCRN sign off and upload of a SoECAT is required regardless of whether your project includes NHS Support and Treatment costs.

-Further details about LCRN contacts are available here.
+Further details about LCRN contacts are available on the LCRN website.

 Section 2: The Team

 Specify the role of the lead applicant as well as any joint lead applicant and all other co-applicants, including the patient and public lead, providing a summary of their expertise and how it will be leveraged in this project.
 State clearly the particular contribution that each of the applicants will make towards the project (including specific work-packages where appropriate).